Xecades/Notes/docs/cs/lc/y-combinator.md

 fact = lambda n: 1 if n == 0 else n * fact(n - 1)
 ```

-We used `lambda` in python, but it is, actually, not lambda calculus.
+We've used `lambda` in python, but it is, actually, not lambda calculus.

-You may think our lambda-calculus-version `fact` is like this:
+You may think our lambda-calculus-version `fact` is something like this:

 $$\mathbf{fact} := \lambda n.1\ \mathbf{if}\ n = 0\ \mathbf{else}\ n\times\mathbf{fact}(n - 1)$$

 However, this is not a valid lambda expression.
 The reason is that we cannot refer to $\mathbf{fact}$ itself in its own definition.
-Giving a name to a lambda expression is a *syntax sugar* and every time we use it, we should replace the name with the expression.
-In this implementation, if we replace $\mathbf{fact}$ with its definition, we get an infinite expression, which does not make sense.
+Giving a name to a lambda expression is a *syntax sugar* and we should replace the name with the expression every time we use it.
+However, in this implementation, if we replace $\mathbf{fact}$ with its definition, we get an infinite expression, which is not well-defined.

-We cannot even define a simple recursive function in lambda calculus!
-That sounds horrible.
-But luckily, we have solutions.

 ---

 ## Another attempt

-The problem occurs because we can't refer to the expression itself in a lambda expression (that is, lambda expressions are anonymous).
-What if we pass the expression as an argument?
+The issue arises because lambda expressions are *anonymous*, preventing us from directly referencing the expression itself.
+What if we were to pass the expression as an argument instead?

 $$\mathbf{fact} := \lambda\ \mathbf{self}\ n.1\ \mathbf{if}\ n = 0\ \mathbf{else}\ n\times\mathbf{self}(\mathbf{self}, n - 1)$$

 We tried to pass $\mathbf{fact}$ itself as an argument explicitly.
-To calculate the factorial of $5$, we have to use $\mathbf{fact}(\mathbf{fact}, 5)$.
-This implementation does not rely on the name $\mathbf{fact}$ anymore, so this is a valid lambda expression.
+For example, by evaluating $\mathbf{fact}(\mathbf{fact}, 5)$ we get the factorial of $5$.
+This implementation does not rely on the name $\mathbf{fact}$ anymore, and we can safely expand the syntax sugar without worrying getting infinite long, so this is a valid lambda expression.

-Hold on, we encountered another trouble!
-Every time we want to calculate the factorial of a number, we have to pass the expression itself as an argument.
-It sounds ridiculous and that is not what we wish.
+Unfortunately, each time we want to calculate the factorial of a number, we have to pass the expression itself as an argument.
+This seems absurd and goes against our desired approach.

-But with this attempt, we can forge ahead to the final solution.
+But with this approach, we can continue moving forward towards the final solution.

 ---